MicrosoftDocs/sdk-api/sdk-api-src/content/wingdi/ns-wingdi-bitmapfileheader.md

 ## Examples

-For an example, see <a href="/windows/win32/gdi/storing-an-image">Storing an Image</a>.
+For an example, see [Storing an image](/windows/win32/gdi/storing-an-image).

 ## -see-also